HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

    * The world should include holes in the ground
    * The world should include spikes which can induce damage to the player
    * The world should also include hearts which the player can obtain to regain health
-   * The player’s hearts should be above the player
 * There should be a final boss that is fully functional with specific abilities such as inverting movement controls, flipping the screen vertically, and flipping the screen horizontally.
 Once defeated the player will win the game